2fifty

 Other Critics/Voices:

-Washington Post: Tim Carman put the Maryland location as #1 in his survey of area BBQ in 2021.
+Washington Post: Tim Carman put them as #1 in his survey of area BBQ in 2021 and again in 2022.

 Washingtonian: Made the summer 2021 list of new BBQ places to check out.